 Abstract-Using artificial intelligence algorithms, providers of news analytics calculate the sentiment score of almost every economic and financial news in real time.
 The sentiment score of negative, neutral, positive news are assigned to be -1, 0, 1, respectively.
 We constructed time series of news sentiments as follows: a nine-month period of 2015 was divided into nonoverlapping consecutive intervals of equal length, and then we calculated the sum of sentiment scores of all news within each time interval.
-In this paper we examine long-range dependance and self-similarity of time series of sentiments of economic and financial news using the Fluctuation Analysis (FA), the Detrended Fluctuation Analysis of order 1 (DFA), Rescaled Range Analysis (R/S), Average Wavelet Coefficient Method (AWC) and Fourier Transform Method (FTM).
-Moreover, in this paper we use Multifractal Detrended Fluctuation Analysis (MDFA) to examine multifractality of time series of news sentiments.
-In addition, we analyzed three time series of news sentiments for companies traded on the London Stock Exchange (LSE), the New York Stock Exchange (NYSE) and The Stock Exchange of Hong Kong (SEHK).
+In this paper we examine long-range dependance and self-similarity of time series of sentiments of economic and financial news using the Detrended Fluctuation Analysis of order 1 (DFA), Rescaled Range Analysis (R/S), Average Wavelet Coefficient Method (AWC) and Fourier Transform Method (FTM).
 Empirical results obtained by this methods show that time series of news sentiments exhibit self-similarity (as well as a long memory property).
 The Hurst exponent (as well as the long-range correlation exponent) is greater than 0.55 over four orders of magnitude in time ranging from several minutes to dozen of days.
-Moreover, we show that both NYSE and LSE time series of news sentiments exhibit multifractality.
-On the other hand, we demonstrate that the SEHK time series have monofractal behavior.
+DFA and AWC methods allowed us to reveal a strong scaling behavior as well as to detect a distinct crossover effect.
+On the other hand, it turns out that for the classic R/S analysis and Fourier transform techniques, the scaling regimes and/or positions of crossovers are hard to define.